-You have the right under the DPA to request from us information as to what Personal Data we (or our Data Processors in so far as they are processing your Personal Data on our behalf) are processing about you.
-Such requests should be made in writing to our Compliance Officer (see contact details above).
+7.3 You have the right under the GDPR to request from us information as to what Personal Data we (or our Data Processors in so far as they are processing your Personal Data on our behalf) are processing about you.
+Such requests should be made in writing to our data manager (see contact details above).
 We reserve the right to charge a reasonable fee if the request is manifestly unfounded or excessive.
-We will provide you with the relevant information within 1 month of receipt of the said fee.
+We will provide you with the relevant information within 1 month of receipt of the request.

-You have other rights under the DPA in relation to our processing of your Personal Data.
+7.4 You have other rights under the GDPR in relation to our processing of your Personal Data.

-We are committed to the security of your Personal Data.
+8.1 We are committed to keeping your Personal Data secure

-Once your Personal Data is stored in our database or otherwise in electronic form by us (or our Data Processor on our behalf) it is password-protected and is only accessible by our employees (or those of our Data Processor on our behalf) authorised to access such information.
+8.2 Once your Personal Data is stored in our database or otherwise in electronic form by us (or our Data Processor on our behalf) it is password protected and is only accessible by our employees who are authorised to access such information (or those of our Data Processor on our behalf).

-8.4 When your licence expires or is cancelled any data (whether Generic Data, Personal Data, or Sensitive Personal Data) shall be held on our system for a period of 12 months.
+8.4 When your licence expires or is cancelled any data (whether Generic Data, Personal Data, or Sensitive Personal Data) shall be held on our system for 5 years after the last use of our program.

-If you have any questions or queries about our processing or use of your Personal Data, you should write, in the first instance, to our Compliance Officer (see contact details at paragraph 4 above).
+10.1 If you have any questions or queries about our processing or use of your Personal Data, you should write, in the first instance, to our data manager (see contact details at paragraph 6 above)

-If you want to learn more about your rights regarding your Personal Data, you should contact the Data Protection Commissioner’s office information line on (0044) 303 123 1113 or visit their website at ico.org.uk/.
+10.2 If you want to learn more about your rights regarding your Personal Data, you should contact the Information Commissioner’s Office information line on (0044) 303 123 1113 or visit their website at ico.org.uk/.